 However, hair loss on the head is typically not a sign of low testosterone.

 Male pattern baldness is predominantly driven by levels of dihydrotestosterone (DHT), which is made from testosterone by an enzyme.
 DHT interferes with your natural growth cycle, shrinking and shortening the hair making it easier for it to fall out and more difficult for it to grow back.

 Today’s average 30-year-old man has approximately 17 percent less testosterone than a 30-year-old male at the start of the 21st century.

 9. You’re Having Hot Flashes

-This isn’t just something women experience.
+This isn’t just something women experience during menopause.
 Men, especially those with low T, can get hot flashes, too.

 10. You Struggle With Sleep

-Sleep problems can also be a symptom of low testosterone in men.
+Sleep problems, including sleep apnea, can also be a symptom of low testosterone in men.
 One theory why: as testosterone goes down, levels of cortisol climb.
 And cortisol contributes to wakefulness, resulting in shallower and shorter sleep, according to research (6) in the journal Sleep.

 11. You’re Tired All The Time